 - Using only one font makes the ballot more unified, while different fonts force voters to stop reading and adjust.

 Other, similarly small-sounding adjustments can be used to create a clear information hierarchy—a critical tool that helps voters navigate a ballot.
-This means, for example, making the title of the ballot the most prominent thing on the page, followed by the contest headers, and making candidates’ names bolder than their party affiliation.
+This can include making the title of the ballot the most prominent thing on the page, followed by the contest headers, and bolding candidates’ names but not their party affiliation.

 Likewise, visuals can be extremely helpful in maximizing ballot navigability, especially for low-literacy voters—but done poorly, they can create more confusion than they resolve.
 The placement, purpose, color, and shading of illustrations can all affect whether a ballot’s visuals are a help or hindrance; this holds true for paper and electronic ballots alike.

 These ballot design principles extend to absentee ballot envelopes as well.
-This has become more important than ever in recent years, as an increasing percentage of the electorate is voting by mail.
+This has become more important than ever in recent years, as an increasing percentage of the electorate is voting by mail: 29% of voters cast a ballot by mail in 2024, according to the 2024 Survey of the Performance of American Elections.
 In many cases, ballot envelopes are covered with required information, which can lead to confusion and errors.
-It is even more critical for election officials to ensure absentee ballots have clear and obvious instructions for voters, because the voter will not have someone on hand to clarify or troubleshoot potential issues.
+It is even more critical for election officials to ensure absentee ballots have clear and obvious instructions for voters, because the voter may not have someone on hand to clarify or troubleshoot potential issues.

 Signature verification is a common security measure states use to ensure mail ballots are cast only by eligible voters.
 Where signatures are required, ballots with incorrectly placed or wrong signatures make up a significant percentage of those that are sent back to the voter to be cured, or in some states, simply thrown away.
 This caused issues during the 2018 midterm elections in Gwinnett County, Georgia, where a confusing ballot envelope led the mail ballot rejection rate to skyrocket.